Day 1: Dimapur to Khonoma

 Day 2-4: Khonoma, Benreu and the Khonoma Nature Conservation and Tragopan Sanctuary

 Over these three days we will explore the surrounding hills from our base at Khonoma.
 Although much of Nagaland still follows a traditional way of life that relies heavily on slash-and-burn and hunting, the Angami community of Khonoma is renowned for its efforts to conserve the biodiversity of the surrounding forests.
 The Khonoma Nature Conservation and Tragopan Sanctuary was established here in 1998, protecting 25 sq km of mid-elevation subtropical forests that flank the Dzukou River between Khonoma and nearby Dzuleke.
 We will spend much of our time exploring the sanctuary, looking for several secretive range-restricted species including the endemic Naga Wren-Babbler, Spot-breasted Scimitar-Babbler, and near-endemic Striped and Brown-capped Laughingthrushes.
 Nagaland's avifauna is a fascinating combination of typically Himalayan species in the easternmost part of their range, and birds more widely associated with Southeast Asia at their westernmost extension, and we anticipate an interesting selection of species in this region, many of which will not be available throughout the rest of the tour.
-These will perhaps include Grey Sibia, Crested Finchbill, Rusty-capped and White-browed Fulvettas, White-browed and Spot-breasted Laughingthrushes, Brown Bush Warbler, Dark-rumped Swift, Black-tailed Crake, Mountain Bamboo-Partridge, and the elusive Blyth’s Tragopan.
+These will perhaps include Grey Sibia, Crested Finchbill, Rusty-capped and Manipur Fulvettas, White-browed and Spot-breasted Laughingthrushes, Brown Bush Warbler, Dark-rumped Swift, Black-tailed Crake, Mountain Bamboo-Partridge, and the elusive Blyth’s Tragopan.
 Around nearby Benreu, broadleaf forests with an abundance of wild fruiting trees and shifting cultivation in various stages of regeneration host Spot-breasted and Grey-headed Parrotbills, Grey-headed Parakeet, Striated Yuhina, Silver-eared Mesia, White-browed Shrike-Babbler, Grey-throated, Spot-throated and Rufous-capped Babblers, Blue-naped Pitta, a selection of thrushes, and mixed feeding flocks comprising Flavescent Bulbul, various sunbirds, tits and yuhinas.

-Day 5: Khonoma to Pangti
+Day 5: Khonoma to Dimapur

-Day 8: Pangti to Hollongapar Gibbon Sanctuary
+Day 8: Dimapur to Hoollongapar Gibbon Sanctuary

 Day 9: Hoollongapar Gibbon Sanctuary to Kaziranga National Park